-In French law.
+In French Law

 A method of obtaining satisfaction of a debt or claim by sale of the debtor's property privately, i. e., without judicial process, authorized by the deed or agreement of the parties or by custom; as, in the case of a stockbroker, who may sell securities of his customer, bought under his instructions or deposited by him, to indemnify himself or make good a debt.
 Arg.
 Fr.
 Merc.
 Law, 557.

-Execution parce.
-In French law.
-A right -Execution paree.
-In French law.
-A right founded on an act passed before a notary, by which the creditor may immediately, without citation or summons, seize and cause to be sold the property of his debtor, out of the proceeds of which to receive his payment.
-It imports a confession of judgment, and is not unlike a warrant of attorney.
-Code Proc.
-La. art.
-732; 6 Toullier, no. 208; 7 Toullier, no. 99.-Attachment execution.
-See ATTACHMENT.-Dormant execution.
-This term is sometimes. tachment execution.
-See ATTACHMENT.- Dormant execution.
-See DORMANT.-Equitable execution.
+- -Attachment execution.
+See Attachment. - -Dormant execution.
+See Dormant. - -Equitable execution.
 This term is sometimes applied to the appointment of a receiver with power of sale.
 Hatch v.
 Van Dervoort, 54 N. J. Eq.
-511, 34 Atl.
-938.-Execution creditor. power of sale.
-See CREDITOR.-Execution of decree. times from the neglect of parties, or some other cause, it became impossible to carry a decree into execution without the further decree of the court upon a bill filed for that purpose.
-This happened generally in cases where, parties hav-ing neglected to proceed upon the decree, their rights under it became so embarrassed by a variety of subsequent events that it was necessary to have the decree of the court to settle and ascertain them.
+511, 34 A. 938. - -Execution creditor.
+See Creditor. - -Execution of decree.
+Sometimes from the neglect of parties, or some other cause, it became impossible to carry a decree into execution without the further decree of the court upon a bill filed for that purpose.
+This happened generally in cases where, parties having neglected to proceed upon the decree, their rights under it became so embarrassed by a variety of subsequent events that it was necessary to have the decree of the court to settle and ascertain them.
 Such a bill might also be brought to carry into execution the judgment of an inferior court of equity, if the jurisdiction of that court was not equal to the purpose; as in the case of a decree in Wales, which the defendant avoided by fleeing into England.
-This defendant avoided by fleeing into England. species of bill was generally partly an original bill, and partly a bill in the nature of an original bill, though not strictly original.
-Story, Eq.
+This species of bill was generally partly an original bill, and partly a bill in the nature of an original bill, though not strictly original.
+Story Eq.
 Pl.
 342; Daniell, Ch.
 Pr.
-1429.-Execution of deeds.
-The signing, sealing, and delivery of them by the parties, as their own acts and deeds, in the presence of witnesses.-Execution sale.
-A sale by a sheriff or other ministerial officer under the authority of a writ of execution which he has levied on property of the debtor.
+1429. - -Execution of deeds.
+The signing, sealing, and delivery of them by the parties, as their own acts and deeds, in the presence of wit- - -Exécution parée.
+In French law.
+A right founded on an act passed before a notary, by which the creditor may immediately, without citation or summons, seize and cause to be sold the property of his debtor, out of the proceeds of which to receive his payment.
+It imports a confession of judgment, and is not unlike a warrant of attorney.
+Code Proc.
+La. art.
+732; 6 Toullier, no. 208; 7 Toullier, no. 99. - -Execution sale.
+A sale by a sheriff or other writ of execution which he has levied on property of the debtor.
 Noland v.
 Barrett, 122 Mo.
-181, 28 S. W. 692, 43 Am.
+181, 26 S. W. 692, 43 Am.
 St. Rep. 572; Norton v.
 Reardon, 67 Kan.
-302, 72 Pac.
-861, 100 Am.
-St. Rep. 459.-Testatum execution.
-See Testatum.-General execution.
+302, 72 P. 861, 100 Am.
+St. Rep. 459.

+-General execution.
 A writ commanding an officer to satisfy a judgment out of any personal property of the defendant.
-If authorizing him to levy only on certain specified property; the writ is sometimes called a "special" execution.
+If authorizing him to levy only on certain specified property, the writ is sometimes called a "special" execution.
 Pracht v.
-Pister, 30 Kan.
-568, 1 Pac.
-638.-Junior execution.
+Pister, 80 Kan.
+568, 1 P. 638.

+-Junior execution.
 One which was issued after the issuance of another execution, on a different judgment, against the same defendant.